 The final stage of its restoration took place on 6th September 2003, when, with the line linked with the Manchester - Halifax - Leeds line at Castleton Junction, trains started to run on a regular basis from Rawtenstall to Ramsbottom, Bury and Heywood.

-This video records the Railway’s growth and achievement.
+This DVD records the Railway’s growth and achievement.